Heartburn

 - Sleep on your left side.
 Anatomy puts the stomach below the oesophagus on this side.

-- Lose 5 to 10 percent of body weight if you carry it around the middle.
+- Lose excess weight if you are overweight or carry it around the middle.

 - Cut alcohol and reduce coffee for 2 weeks to gauge effect, then add back at smaller doses.

-- Alginate-based liquids (Gaviscon Advance) after meals: form a raft that physically blocks reflux for 1 to 2 hours.
+- Alginate-based liquids (Gaviscon Advance) after meals: form a raft that physically blocks reflux and can be retained in the stomach for several hours.

-- H2 blockers (famotidine 20 mg) for known trigger occasions: faster onset than PPI.
+- H2 blockers (famotidine 20 mg) for known trigger occasions: onset within about an hour.

 - PPI (omeprazole 20 mg daily) for 4 to 8 weeks if symptoms persist; step down after.